Skip to main content

 }

 In addition to tags, we now also receive entities.
-Here are some important points to note:
+Here are a few key points to keep in mind:

-• The media tags are a subset of entities.
-In this setup, the relevance of tags is equal to the relevance of the corresponding entities, meaning we can view these tags as the most relevant entities.
-However, this is not always the case.
-Entity relevance is determined solely by the content of the article, while tag relevance may be influenced by other factors.
-Additionally, while we can view tags as the top N entities, we can adjust the relevance of specific types of tags or even individual tags based on their context.
-For instance, locations may be more relevant in a travel section than in a sports section.
+• media tags are a subset of the identified entities.
+In general, their relevance scores match those of the corresponding entities, meaning we can interpret them as the most relevant entities.
+However, this equivalence is not always guaranteed.
+Entity relevance is determined solely by the article's content, while tag relevance can also be influenced by other factors, such as editorial preferences or contextual weighing.
+Additionally, although tags may reflect the top N entities, we can adjust the relevance of specific tag types—or individual tags—based on their context.
+For example, location tags might carry more weight in a travel article than in a sports article.

 Paragraphs

-The API and the SDKs support easy specification of the title and body of an article.
-To specify other types of paragraphs (e.g., the lead paragraph) or multiple text paragraphs, it is necessary to use the paraSpecs field.
-Currently, the standard public API distinguishes title, abstract (lead) and text (body) paragraph types.
+The API and SDKs allow easy specification of an article's title and body.
+To include other types of paragraphs—such as the lead paragraph—or multiple text block, use the paraSpecs field.
+The public API currently recognizes three paragraph types: title, abstract (also referred to as lead) and text (the body of the article).

 "id": "1234",